 – Access to childcare and education

-In order to receive the supplementary amounts referred to in this title of the Royal Decree-Law, it shall not be necessary for the beneficiaries of the grants, aid and subsidies, who are entitled to them, to carry out any additional procedure to get this extra amount.
+Beneficiaries of the grants, aid and subsidies do not need to carry out any additional procedure to get supplementary aid.
 They only have to carry out the ordinary procedure to get the corresponding grant, and the supplementary amount will be approved automatically.

-The amount of the aid has been calculated with the forecast of reaching one million beneficiaries next academic year.
-In fact, this call for applications has broken the record, with more than 1.36 million applications, 136,000 more than the previous one.
+It is estimated that there will be one million beneficiaries in the next academic year.
+In fact, the most recent call for applications broke record, with more than 1.36 million applications, 136,000 more than the previous one.

 |Does not apply to workers||Does not apply to businesses||